Freedom Wall Commission

 - All members must be residents of Jackson County.

 - One member must be a County Legislator.

 - All members must be business, community and/or neighborhood leaders who possess significant knowledge about the civil rights movement and the contributions of African Americans and other minority groups to the history and development of Jackson County, Missouri.

 - The County Executive solicits nominations to the Commission from the Southern Christian Leadership Conference (SCLC), the National Association for the Advancement of Colored People (NAACP), the Metropolitan Organization for Racial and Economic Equity (MORE2), the Metropolitan Community Colleges, Penn Valley Campus, and neighborhood organizations within Jackson County, Missouri.

-- The Commission meets annually to select up to 100 inductees each year for 10 years.
-The inaugural Commission created the guidelines for the selection process.
+- The Commission meets annually to select up to 100 inductees for 10 years.
+The Inaugural Commission created the guidelines for the selection process.

 - With the assistance of Jackson County government, the Commission will plan induction ceremonies each year that appropriately honor inductees and/or their families.
 The Commission may decide to conduct these ceremonies during Black History Month, or on Memorial Day, Martin Luther King Jr.’s birthday or on any other

 - County Code Chapter 95: Freedom Memorial Wall Commission

 - Monument To Freedom, Justice & Courage Recognition Criteria @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>